DevynDod/SAS-Class-projects/README.md

 Hey!
-My name is Devyn Dodson, and these show some of the projects that I worked on in SAS during my time in School.
+My name is Devyn Dodson, here are some of my recent SAS projects.